CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/modding-guides/items-equipment/creating-dangle-bones.md

 ### 4. Hook up the mesh_entity and test in-game

 Time to hook up all these pieces and test in-game!
-In your `mesh_entity.ent`, create a new `entAnimatedComponent` with `graph` set to a placeholder `animgraph` (you can use Claire's pants dangle animgraph), and `rig` set to your new `.rig`.
+In your `mesh_entity.ent`, create a new `entAnimatedComponent` with `graph` set to a placeholder `animgraph` (if the animgraph doesn't have your bones, there should be no ill effect -- you can use Claire's pants dangle `animgraph` for now), and `rig` set to your new `.rig`.
 You should be able to test your new mesh in-game; there won't be any dangling yet, but it should load your mesh in its rest position!

 **Issues you may run into at this point**